Gethe/klipper_config/README.md

 Once installed, these files will be found at `~/printer_data/config` as eg.
 _ruby.conf, _ruby.cfg, and _variables.cfg

 ### User

 All files in this repo will be symlinked into `~/printer_data/config`, and as such will not be editable.
 The only files editable from the Mainsail interface will be new printer.cfg and moonraker.conf files that are created during installation.
-These are created with just an `[include]` to their respective host files.
+These are created with just an `[include]` to their respective host files and a boilerplate SAVE_CONFIG section to ensure the command works out of the box.

 The intent is that this is where on-the-fly tweaks happen in order to tune the printer.
-Once it settles in, those changes should be moved to the host files in the repo leaving the editable files mostly blank.
+Once it settles in, those changes should be moved to the host files in the repo leaving the editable files mostly empty.

 ## Installation